mottosso/add/README.md

 ### Introduction

 This "utility" - if it can even be called that - is more of a mindset than a piece of software.
-It is based on the core principle of [modules](http://modules.sourceforge.net/), an early 21st century command-line utility to manage complex environments and [Rez](https://github.com/nerdvegas/rez) an environment.
+It is based on the core principle of [modules](http://modules.sourceforge.net/), an early 21st century command-line utility to manage complex environments.

 But rather than giving you all of what it has to offer, it only offers one thing.
 To blindly and carelessly add one environment on top of another.